bob1de/ldap-auth-sh/README.rst

 This is a simple but extensible shell script to authenticate users by binding to LDAP.
 Additional checks, such as requiring group memberships, can easily be configured.
+The credentials are read from environment variables.
 In case of a successful authentication, it exits with exit code 0, non-zero otherwise.

 ldap-auth-sh is known to work with: